KillingSpark/sessionman/Readme.md

 The rest of this readme is some more or less structured random info.

 ## Things sessionman needs to do
-Track active vt with /sys/class/tty0/active.
+Track active vt with /sys/class/tty/tty0/active.
 This file is inotify watchable.
 This is somewhat hacky but afaik there is no better way to watch for this.
+It also only allows for automatic seat0 management.
+Every thing else will need to be aware that sessionman is running and tell it that changes happened.

-Device <-> Seat matching is done by (e)udev (I think.
+- Device <-> Seat matching is done by (e)udev (I think.
 It might just throw everything into seat0.
 But honestly this is for PCs not terminal servers anyways...)
-If devices dont show up in that matching they are considered global/shared devices Udev also provides the device file names in /dev for us in the DEVNAME key
+- If devices dont show up in that matching they are considered global/shared devices, which should only be accessible to root
+- Udev also provides the device file names in /dev for us in the DEVNAME key, which the acls will be set on to allow the user rw access

-User <-> Session matching is done by sessionman (get from pam module?)
+- User <-> Session matching is done by sessionman (get from pam module?)
-Session <-> tty matching is done by sessionman (get from pam module?) tty <-> Seat matching is done by sessionman (how does that work?
-Can the pam module check which seat it is runing on somehow?
-Can we check to which seat a tty belomgs somehow?)
+- Session <-> tty matching is done by sessionman (get from pam module?)

+Only one seat can have access to a tty.
+For now lets assume this is seat0.
+All else have to run without an attached tty and just access the drm/input/... directly

 ## Session registering tool
-Gets called by pam_exec or from a normal script when the session starts
+Gets called by pam_exec or from a normal script when the session starts.
+This is the part I am still not sure how to handle correctly.

 1. Gather info about new logins and send these to sessionman
     1. PID by getppid()